 Enjoy friends!
 If you make this homemade hummus recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
 We’d also love it if you would leave a comment below, and give the recipe a rating!
 Thanks so much!

 This is the best homemade hummus recipe!
-It is rich and creamy, and the perfect dip, dressing or side to any meal!
+It is rich, creamy, and garlicky.
+Serve it as the perfect dip, dressing, or side to any meal.

 Ingredients